miriamdong/gmedchain/radish34/README.md

 6. Run `cd radish34/ && npm run deploy` to deploy the smart contracts. ** This takes about 2 minutes **
     - This docker container first deploys both the Registry contract and the OrgRegistry contract.
     - Then it registers (1) Buyer and (2) Supplier organizations.
 The corresponding `/config/config-${role}.json` files are updated with the newly deployed contract addresses.
-    - The goal of deployment is to initialize the Radish34 system by pre-registering a buyer and 2 suppliers with an `OrgRegistry` smart contract, which holds the organization metadata to thus enable any ongoing procurement operations.
+    - The goal of deployment is to initialize the GMedChain platform system by pre-registering a buyer and 2 suppliers with an `OrgRegistry` smart contract, which holds the organization metadata to thus enable any ongoing procurement operations.
     - Essentially the deployment is based on deploying an `ERC1820Registry` client called the `Registrar`, followed by registering an interface for `OrgRegistry` with the `ERC1820Registry`, then registering the roles of the buyer and supplier with the `OrgRegistry`
     - In addition, the contracts that are necessary for privacy management, `Shield` and `Verifier` contract are deployed to the network
     - Any changes to the config files are updated in the individual db instances `mongo-${role}`